KrishnaJadhav2525/whatsapp-ai-agent-n8n/README.md

 - **Neon free tier**: 512MB storage, 1 compute unit — more than enough for this single-row table forever.
 - **Render free tier**: Limited to 750 hours/month.
 With keep-alive pings, the service stays warm but counts against this limit.
 - **GREEN-API free tier**: Has message queue limits.
 If queue builds up (e.g., from a backlog), clear it via the trash icon in GREEN-API console.
-- **Dedupe window**: Currently 1 second.
-For production use, set to 60–300 seconds to avoid reply spam to the same person.
+- **Dedupe window**: Set to 1800 seconds (30 minutes) — prevents replying to the same person more than once per 30 minute window.
 - **n8n execution storage**: Set to save last 3 executions only (`0/3` in the UI) to avoid DB bloat.

 ---